 About

-Susan Shepherd's writing has been published in the Boston Globe, Ploughshares, Story Magazine, Points in Case, the Chicago Quarterly, the Kenyon Review, and One Story Magazine.
+Susan Shepherd's writing has been published in the Boston Globe, Ploughshares, Story Magazine, the Chicago Quarterly, the Kenyon Review, and One Story Magazine, and is forthcoming in Best American Short Stories.

 Her story “Goats’”(Ploughshares), was a distinguished story in Best American Short Stories 2021, edited by Jesmyn Ward, and “Snakes’”(Chicago Quarterly) was a distinguished story in Best American Short Stories 2023, edited by Min Jin Lee.